 We will be sharing more about the table top and gathering for this month’s Simple Evening (well…afternoon in this situation).
 Look for it next week on Thursday.

 So tell me, have you ever made a frittata?
 What ingredients did you use?
+Have you ever made an asparagus frittata?
 I am always looking for great ideas.

 On Monday, we have a Monday Words for you to kick off next week so see you then!
 We also will be releasing our March email for you this weekend in case you aren’t signed up for our emails you may want to do so now.